 Instructions: Guest Access Overview – Stem Cell Seminar Series Online (coming soon)

 If you have any questions, please contact Hollie: email@example.com

 **STUDENTS: If you are a current student, please join the course room via the BBCollaborate option in your Canvas course portal.

-This event is held in the center of campus at the new Wisconsin Institutes for Discovery (most weeks), making it easy for all groups to attend.
-It currently attracts up to 100 students, post-doctoral fellows, staff and faculty each week.
-The structure is flexible and will encompass presentations of current research as well as discussion of relevant journal articles.
+This event attracts up to 100 students, post-doctoral fellows, staff and faculty each week.
+The structure is flexible and encompasses presentations of current research as well as discussion of relevant journal articles.
 A major goal is to maintain communication within the very diverse stem cell community at UW-Madison.

-This seminar series can also be taken for credit.
-It is listed as Anatomy 675: Topics in Anatomy: Stem Cell Seminar.
+Students may take this seminar series for credit.
+It is listed as Cell and Regenerative Biology 675: Topics in Cell and Regenerative Biology: Stem Cell Seminar.
 Intended for juniors, seniors and graduate students (previous biology course work is recommended.)
-1 credit is offered for attendance and participation in the Campus Stem Cell Lab meeting that meets weekly to hear presentations of current research as well as discussion of relevant journal articles.
-It will be section CRB 675 (course ID number: 024803, course topic ID: 1, and class number: 54017) for the Spring 2018 semester.
-This can only be taken for credit three (3) semesters (this course used to be Anatomy 675).
+1 credit is offered for attendance and participation.
+See section CRB 675.
+This can only be taken for credit three (3) semesters.
+(This course used to be Anatomy 675.)

 Upcoming Events in the Seminar Series

 Dr. Gordon Keller, Ph.D., Director, McEwen Stem Cell Institute University Health Network – Canada, “TBD”